-Asking people about their thoughts and behaviors to assess their risk for suicide is the first, critical step in suicide prevention.
+Asking people about their thoughts and behaviors to identify their risk for suicide is the first, critical step in suicide prevention.
 Anyone, anywhere, can do that with the questions provided in the Columbia Protocol, also known as the Columbia-Suicide Severity Rating Scale (C-SSRS).

 Families, Friends, and Neighbors